-The number one landmark of the area is lake Voulismeni, which it didn't always communicated with the sea, but was a closed lake and the fable wanted it not to be with out a seabed.
-Finally by sounding that was made in 1853 from Admiral Spratt it was discovered that it had a depth of 64m.
+The number one landmark of the area is lake Voulismeni, which didn’t always communicate with the sea, but was a closed lake and the fable wanted it not to be without a seabed.
+Finally, by sounding that was made in 1853 from Admiral Spratt it was discovered that it had a depth of 64m.
 In 1867-71 there was build little bridge that connected the lake with the sea.
-The lake as well as the dock of harbor constitute the basic landmark of Agios Nikolaos.
+The lake as well as the dock of the harbor constitute the basic landmark of Agios Nikolaos.

-In the church of Agios Nikolaos you can see murals of the 14th century but also older layers with geometrical and plant patterns that refer in iconographies of the period of Iconoclasm.
+In the church of Agios Nikolaos, you can see murals of the 14th century but also older layers with geometrical and plant patterns that refer to iconographies of the period of Iconoclasm.

 Places worth going to see

-You must pay a visit at the Archaeological Museum Agios Nikolaos with exhibits of Eastern Crete from the all periods of its ancient history.
+You must pay a visit to the Archaeological Museum Agios Nikolaos with exhibits of Eastern Crete from all periods of its ancient history.

 Popular Resorts of Lasithi Prefecture

 This famous and beloved beach is 5 km to the east of Ierapetra, in the Koutsounari settlement.
 The endless beach impresses visitors with its rich sand of grey pebbles.
-There many hotel accommodations, quite few taverns & cafeterias.
-It's mostly a family oriented resort.
+There many hotel accommodations, quite a few taverns & cafeterias.
+It’s mostly a family-oriented resort.